 As of July 2017, Mr. Masatomi Akana, Vice President for Corporate Affairs, has overall responsibility for Eisai’s access strategies.

-Eisai has also established an Access to Medicines Advisory Board comprised of external experts in international policy to provide high-level guidance.
+Eisai has also established an Sustainability Advisory Board comprised of external experts in international policy to provide high-level guidance for access to medicines and ESG .

-The current members of Eisai's ATM Advisory Board are:
+The current members of Eisai’s Sustainability Advisory Board are:

 Mr. Mitsuo SAKABA (Chairman)